 Tiebreakers will be on the line and it could be a playoff elimination game for one of these teams.
 But the Jets need to win Thursday to set up that scenario.

 Reason No. 3: Jets are a bad road team

 The Jets are an impressive 4-1 at home.
 But they have not been the same team this season on the road, where New York is 1-3.

 Rex Ryan usually has his teams ready to play away from MetLife Stadium.
-But surprisingly this year that hasn’t been the case.
+But surprisingly, that hasn’t been the case this season.
 The Jets beat the Bills on the road this year and suffered road losses to the Patriots, Baltimore Ravens and Oakland Raiders.
 New York has been outscored 109-89 in those four games.